Local and Global Blow Downs of Transport Twistor Space: Continuity theorems in geometry

 \subsection{Whitney folds}

 Let $X$ and $Y$ be closed orientable $n$-manifolds and $S\subset Y$ a closed embedded hypersurface.
-We wish to consider smooth maps and involutions

-such that $f$ has a {\it Whitney fold} at every point in $S$ (see also \textsection \ref{s_calpha}), having $\alpha$ as its non-trivial involution.
+We wish to consider smooth maps and involutions $(f,\alpha)\in C^\infty(Y,X)\times \Diff(Y)$ with $ f\circ \alpha = f $ and~${\alpha\circ \alpha=\Id}$, such that $f$ has a~{\it Whitney fold} at every point in $S$ (see also Section~\ref{s_calpha}), having~$\alpha$ as its non-trivial involution.
 The purpose of this section is to describe a setting where the local theory from \cite[Section C.4]{Hor07} can be globalised and to supplement the theory with adequate continuity theorems.